Automattic/jetpack/projects/js-packages/ai-client/src/hooks/use-ai-suggestions/Readme.md

 #### Options

 - `prompt: PromptItemProps[]` (optional): An array of request prompts.
-- `autoRequest: boolean` (optional, defaults to `true`): Determines whether to request suggestions automatically.
+- `autoRequest: boolean` (optional, defaults to `false`): Determines whether to request suggestions automatically.
 - `askQuestionOptions: AskQuestionOptionsArgProps` (optional): Options for the askQuestion function.
 - `onSuggestion: ( suggestion: string ) => void` (optional): A callback function that gets triggered when a suggestion is received.
 - `onDone: ( content: string ) => void` (optional): A callback function that gets triggered when the process is complete.